xl9p/IoT-Clock-RoomMonitor/README.md

 This diagram outlines the main application logic.
 Sensor data is collected using specifically dedicated tasks.
 Each task checks a number of timing conditions to determine whether certain actions need to be taken.
 These actions include periodic calculations, Min/Max evaluations, telemetry display, and data transmission.

 To aggregate the data, sensor tasks send it in packaged sensor payload structures.
-These contain all the required information to later encode the data properly using CBOR.
-Since CBOR-encoded data is binary, sending it directly through FreeRTOS queues can be problematic.
+These contain all the required information to later encode the data properly using **CBOR**.
+Since CBOR-encoded data is binary, sending it directly through **FreeRTOS** queues can be problematic.
 To handle this, the aggregation task and the MQTT task share two separate queues.
 These queues are used to rotate pointers to statically allocated binary buffers.
 The current implementation uses three such buffers, ensuring the aggregation task almost always has one available to fill.

 Display control is handled by a module called `grid_composer`.
 The idea behind this module is to abstract display control in a grid-like manner, where each screen acts as a grid cell capable of showing arbitrary content.
 To enable this, the module defines an interface that each display must implement.
 This includes functions like `draw_figure`, `draw_text`, and `clear`.
 Each display is wrapped into this interface and added to an instance of the `grid_composer`.